chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/get-started.md

 ## Reuse CSS

 Taskbox reuses design elements from the GraphQL and React Tutorial [example app](https://blog.hichroma.com/graphql-react-tutorial-part-1-6-d0691af25858), so we won’t need to write CSS in this tutorial.
-We’ll simply compile the LESS to a single CSS file and include it in our app.
 Copy and paste [this compiled CSS](https://github.com/chromaui/learnstorybook-code/blob/master/src/index.css) into `src/index.css` and then import the CSS into the app by editing the `<style>` tag in `src/App.vue` so it looks like:

 ```html
 <style>